CFlory-Programming/AdvProgrammingGroupProject/README.md

 1. Click the green ```Code``` button at the top
 2. Click ```Download ZIP```
 3. Unzip the file
-4. Navigate to project src directory in a new terminal
+4. Navigate to project Java directory in a new terminal
 5. Type ```javac -cp lib/core.jar src/*.java```
 6. Type ```java -cp "lib/core.jar;src" DonkeyKongGame```